carbon-language/carbon-lang/clang/docs/InternalsManual.rst

 Historically, the parser used to talk to an abstract ``Action`` interface that had virtual methods for parse events, for example ``ActOnBinOp()``.
-When Clang grew C++ support, the parser stopped supporting general ``Action`` clients -- it now always talks to the :ref:`Sema libray <Sema>`.
+When Clang grew C++ support, the parser stopped supporting general ``Action`` clients -- it now always talks to the :ref:`Sema library <Sema>`.
 However, the Parser still accesses AST objects only through opaque types like ``ExprResult`` and ``StmtResult``.
 Only :ref:`Sema <Sema>` looks at the AST node contents of these wrappers.